turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 ``user`` (Optional)
     A JavaScript string.
-    Find data shares with the username ``user`` joined.
+    Find only data shares with the username ``user`` joined.

 ``friendsOnly`` (Optional)
     A JavaScript boolean.
-    Find data shares with the current user's friends joined.
+    Find only data shares with the current user's friends joined.
     This flag is ignored if the ``user`` property is also set.
     This flag is currently ignored (so returns all users) on the Local and Hub as they do not yet support friends.